RashaMou/feedmail/README.md

 - Generates HTML-formatted email content from RSS feed items
 - Sends emails using Fastmail's JMAP protocol

-## Components

-- Database: Store RSS feed URLs, fetch status, and previously fetched posts.
-- Job Queue: Manage and retry failed fetches.
-- Cron Job: Schedule periodic execution.
-- Python Script: Fetch feeds, process posts, and send emails.
-- Python CLI: Add feed, list feed, remove feed, set config
-- Config: Store Fastmail/JMAP credentials
-- Logging

 ```
 ── feedmail
+├── __init__.py
+├── database
 │   ├── __init__.py
-│   ├── cli.py    Contains the command-line interface for managing feeds.
+│   └── db_setup.py
+├── lib
-│   ├── config.py  Handles configuration settings
+│   ├── __init__.py
-│   ├── db.py  Contains database connection setup and initialization
+│   ├── cli.py
-│   ├── jmap_client.py  Manages sending email's using Fastmail
+│   ├── feedreader.py
-│   ├── main.py  The main script to be executed by the cron job
-│   └── models.py  Defines the database schema using SQLAlchemy
+│   └── jmap_client.py
+└── main.py
 ```

-## Technical details
+## How it works

 - When a feed is added using the CLI interface, it is added to a database
-- The program periodically polls the urls in the database (though a cron job)
-- Every time the cron is run, we check the feed urls from the db and store posts after the last_fetched time in the DB feed table
+- The program periodically checks the urls in the database for new feeds via a cron job after the last_fetched time in the DB feed table
-- We then send an email with all the new posts (or one email per feed? this might be an option to set)
+- If new posts are found, each post is sent to the email specified in the config file

+## How to use

+- Clone this repository
+- Install dependencies specified in `pyproject.toml`
+- To use this program, you need a Fastmail account and the ability to generate an API token
+- Store the token in a config file (see `example_config.json`)
+- Run the `initdb` command in the CLI, and then add some feeds
+- Set up a cronjob to run `main.py` periodically, or just run it manually once a day